hujhax/austin-improv-wiki/Timothy Coyle.md

 Timothy Coyle is an improv performer and member of the troupe [[Character Explosion]].

 ## History
-At the young age of 37, and multiple back injuries in martial arts, Tim finally got a clue that Improv is much easier on the body than kicks to the head.
+It only took Tim 37, and multiple back injuries in martial arts, to finally got a clue that Improv is much easier on the body than kicks to the head.
 A free workshop held by [[Jon Bolden]] shortly after [[WaffleFest]] in 2013 convinced Tim to officially sign up for classes, completing all six levels at [[The Hideout Theatre]]

 Tim can often be seen in the audience of [[Flying Theatre Machine]] with his nephew Jack.
-Tim has often be overheard saying that Jack will win a Maestro before he does.
+Tim has often be overheard saying that Jack, who wants to be an Improviser, will win a Maestro before he does.

 ## Instructors
 * [[The Hideout Theatre]]